Skip to main content

 About

-Dr. Ketra L. Armstrong (a proud Tupelo, MS native) is a Professor of Sport Management, Director of Diversity, Equity, & Inclusion, and Director of the Center for Race & Ethnicity in Sport in the School of Kinesiology at the University of Michigan (U-M).
+Dr. Ketra L. Armstrong (a proud Tupelo, MS native) is a Professor of Sport Management, Director of Culture, Equity & Community, and Director of the Center for Race & Ethnicity in Sport in the School of Kinesiology at the University of Michigan (U-M).
 She is a University Diversity & Social Transformation Professor, and also an Affiliate Faculty in the U-M Departments of Afroamerican and African Studies, Women’s and Gender Studies, and the Institute for Research on Women and Gender, and she is a member of the Diversity Scholars Network at the National Center for Institutional Diversity (NCID).
 She also serves as U-M’s NCAA Faculty Athletics Representative.
 Prior to her employment at U-M, Dr. Armstrong served as Professor and Director of the Graduate Program in Sport Management at California State University, Long Beach (CSULB), and as an Assistant and Associate Professor of Sport Management at The Ohio State University (OSU).

 Dr. Armstrong’s scholarship converges on the topics of race, gender, and the social psychology of sport/leisure consumption and the management thereof.
 Her research has been featured in numerous journals (Journal of Sport Management, Sport Marketing Quarterly, Journal of Sport and Social Issues, Journal of Sport Behavior, Innovative Marketing, Journal of Black Psychology, Journal of Black Studies, Western Journal of Black Studies, and others).
 The article for which she was the lead author, ‘Market Analyses of Race and Sport Consumption,’ received the distinction of being among the top 20 articles published in the past 20 years by Sport Marketing Quarterly.
 She is a Research Fellow in the North American Society for Sport Management, and a Fellow in the National Academy of Kinesiology.
 She offered Coursera (online) Teach-Outs on Free Speech in Sport, Police Brutality in America, and Feminism, and she is presently authoring a book on Race and Sport.
 She has delivered numerous presentations, workshops, and webinars on matters related to diversity, equity, and inclusion.